JoaoMarcosCSilva/Adversarial-Mixup-Resynthesis/README.md

 # Adversarially-Constrained-Autoencoder-Interpolation
-Replication of the paper by Beckham et al. applied to a pokemon dataset.
+Replication of the paper "Understanding and Improving Interpolation in Autoencoders via an Adversarial Regularizer" by Berthelot et al. applied to a pokemon dataset.

 The architecture can do realistic interpolation in images by interpolating in the latent space of an autoencoder instead of in pixel space.